📌 Key Takeaway: Data turns environmental performance from a vague goal into something organizations can measure, compare, and improve over time.

 The first step in any measurement program is a baseline.
 A baseline tells an organization what normal looks like before any changes begin.
 Without it, progress is hard to prove and targets are hard to set.

-Historical data helps build that starting point.
+Historical data builds that starting point.
 Organizations can review resource use, waste output, water consumption, or energy demand and identify the patterns that define typical performance.
 Once those patterns are visible, teams can set goals that are realistic instead of guesswork.

 A manufacturing firm, for example, may use software to track energy consumption by department.
 If one area uses far more energy than the others, the cause becomes easier to isolate.
 The issue may be outdated equipment, poor scheduling, or a maintenance problem.
-That kind of insight leads to targeted action instead of broad, expensive changes that may not solve the real issue.
+That kind of insight leads to targeted action instead of broad changes that may not solve the real issue.
+It also keeps the team from treating every department the same when the data shows the problem is concentrated in one place.

 Utilizing Technology for Real-Time Monitoring